A Leader in Family Medicine and Primary Care

 The department has multiple curricular offerings in all four years of the medical school curriculum.
 These include the Family Medicine Clerkship, the Family Medicine Subinternship, and electives in sports medicine, maternal-child health, outpatient medicine, advanced communication skills, the Healer’s Art course, narrative medicine, research, and others.

 Research, Clinical Practice, and Community Involvement

 The department has numerous thriving programs and groups that students work with during the various courses and electives.
-These include Complementary and Alternative Medicine, including a group providing and researching CAM for underserved patients and communities; Project RED (ReEngineered Discharge)—a national model for effectively linking inpatient and outpatient care; implementation of the Patient Centered Medical Home; and international health and primary care system development, amongst others.
+These include the Program for Integrative Medicine and Healthcare Disparities; Project RED (ReEngineered Discharge)—a national model for effectively linking inpatient and outpatient care and reducing hospital readmissions; implementation of the Patient Centered Medical Home; and international health and primary care system development, amongst others.

 The Department’s clinical activities cover a broad range of clinical practice, including community health center-based practice, inpatient care, including operative and non-operative obstetrics and adult and pediatric inpatient medicine, student health, occupational health, sports medicine, and others.